Car insurance group checker

 Will my car’s insurance group change over time?

 Thatcham rates a vehicle’s risk in relation to other vehicles.
-So car insurance groups may change over time as new makes and models are released.
+That means your car’s insurance group could go up or down as new makes and models are released.

 Why are the same cars in different car insurance groups?